Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 ![Decision matrix](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrix.png "[Decision matrix]")

-1. Select the entry you want to delete.

   > [Warning] Be aware that the deletion may have far-reaching consequences for the proper functioning of the system, as the *Taxes* module interacts with the *Invoicing* and *Accounting* modules.
 In case of doubt, contact our customer support.

 2. Click the ![Delete](../../Assets/Icons/Trash08.png "[Delete]") (Delete) button to the right of the entry to be deleted.
-  The entry is deleted from the list.
+  The entry is removed from the list.

 3. Click the [SAVE] button.
-A pop-up window confirms that the decision matrix has been saved.
+The entry has been deleted.
+The *Success* pop-up window is displayed.

   ![Decision matrix saved](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrixSaved.png "[Decision matrix saved]")